-Signature of circulating breast tumor cells that spread to the brain foundApril 10th, 2013 in Cancer /
+Signature of circulating breast tumor cells that spread to the brain foundApril 10, 2013 in Medicine & Health / Cancer

 Some breast tumor circulating cells in the bloodstream are marked by a constellation of biomarkers that identify them as those destined to seed the brain with a deadly spread of cancer, said researchers led by those at Baylor College of Medicine in a report that appears online in the journal Science Translational Medicine.